Donald Hall: Early life and education

+Marriage to Jane Kenyon

+In 1967, Hall and his wife, Kirby, separated; the couple divorced in 1969.
 While teaching at the University of Michigan in Ann Arbor, Michigan, he met the poet Jane Kenyon, whom he married in 1972.
 Three years later, the couple moved to Eagle Pond Farm, his grandparents' former home in Wilmot, New Hampshire.
-Hall and Kenyon were profiled at their home in a 1993 PBS documentary, "A Life Together," which aired as an episode of Bill Moyers Journal.
+Hall and Kenyon were profiled at their home in a 1993 PBS documentary, "A Life Together", which aired as an episode of Bill Moyers Journal.
 In 1989, when Hall was in his early sixties, it was discovered that he had colon cancer.
 Surgery followed, but by 1992 the cancer had metastasized to his liver.
-After another operation, and chemotherapy, he went into remission, though he was told that he only had a one-in-three chance of surviving the next five years.
+After another operation, and chemotherapy, he went into remission, though he was told that he only had a 1 in 3 chance of surviving the next five years.

 Then, early in 1994, it was discovered that Kenyon had leukemia.
-Her illness, her death fifteen months later, and Hall's struggle to come to terms with these things, were the subject of his 1998 book, Without.
-Another book of poems dedicated to Kenyon, Painted Bed, is cited by Publishers Weekly as "more controlled, more varied and more powerful, this taut follow-up volume reexamines Hall's grief while exploring the life he has made since.
+Her debilitating illness, her death fifteen months later, and Hall's struggle to come to terms with these tragedies, were the subject of his 1998 poetry collection, Without, which contains poems written in an epistolary format.
+A subsequent poetry collection dedicated to Kenyon, The Painted Bed, is cited by Publishers Weekly as "more controlled, more varied and more powerful, this taut follow-up volume reexamines Hall's grief while exploring the life he has made since.
 The book's first poem, 'Kill the Day,' stands among the best Hall has ever written.
-It examines mourning in 16 long-lined stanzas, alternating catalogue with aphorism, understatement with keened lament: 'How many times will he die in his own lifetime?'"
+It examines mourning in 16 long-lined stanzas, alternating catalogue with aphorism, understatement with keen lament: 'How many times will he die in his own lifetime?'"

-Hall served as a member of the editorial board for poetry at the Wesleyan University Press from 1958 to 1964.
-He was closely affiliated with the Bennington College's graduate writing program since 1994, giving lectures and readings annually.

-Career

-Hall published fifteen books of poetry, most recently White Apples and the Taste of Stone (2006), The Painted Bed (2002) and Without: Poems (1998), which was published on the third anniversary of Kenyon's death.
-Most of the poems in Without deal with Kenyon's illness and death, and many are epistolary poems.
-In addition to poetry, he also wrote several memoirs (among them Life Work and String Too Short to be Saved), children's books (notably Ox-Cart Man, which won the Caldecott Medal), and a number of plays.
-His recurring themes include New England rural living, baseball, and how work conveys meaning to ordinary life.
-He is regarded as a master both of received forms and free verse, and a champion of the art of revision, for whom writing is a craft, not merely a mode of self-expression.
-Hall won many awards, including two Guggenheim Fellowships and a Robert Frost Medal, and served as poet laureate of his state.
-He lived and worked at Eagle Pond Farm.